 Sometimes, hearing loss may present as a "clogged ear" sensation in a perfectly clear ear.
 A hearing loss patient may not otherwise notice an impairment of hearing, and may only feel a sensation of pressure or fullness.
 A comprehensive hearing test can help distinguish hearing loss from other conditions that may cause a clogged sensation in the ear.

-In almost all cases, seeing an ENT physician when you have a clogged ear is more expedient than if you see a general practitioner.
+Whether one ear or both ears are clogged, in almost all cases, seeing an ENT physician when you have a clogged ear is more expedient than if you see a general practitioner.
 An ENT physician can diagnose and treat the problem faster and more efficiently than a primary care physician.

 If you're feeling a clogged sensation in your ear and are looking for a solution, contact Virginia ENT today to make an appointment.